+The Vercher Group

-Jena, Louisiana November 30, 2018
+Jena, Louisiana

+November 18, 2019

-SCHEDULE OF FINDINGS AND QUESTIONED COST For the Year Ended June 30, 2018
+SCHEDULE OF FINDINGS AND QUESTIONED COST For the Year Ended June 30, 2019

-We have audited the basic financial statements of the Housing Authority of the Town of Newellton, as of and for the year ended June 30, 2018, and have issued our report thereon dated November 30, 2018.
-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and provisions of OMB Uniform Guidance.
+We have audited the basic financial statements of the Housing Authority of the Town of Newellton, as of and for the year ended June 30, 2019, and have issued our report thereon dated November 18, 2019.
+We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.

-Se ection I Summary of Auditor's Results Οι ur audit of the financial statements as of June 30, 2018, resulted in an unmodified opinion. a.
-Report on Internal Control and Compliance Material to the Financial Statements Internal Control Material Weaknesses Compliance Compliance Material to Financial Statements Yes No b.
+Se ction I Summary of Auditor's Results Οι ar audit of the financial statements as of June 30, 2019, resulted in an unmodified opinion. a.
+Report on Internal Control and Compliance Material to the Financial Statements Internal Control Material Weaknesses Compliance Compliance Material to Financial Statements b.
 Federal Awards (Not Applicable) Internal Control Material Weaknesses Type of Opinion on Compliance Unmodified Qualified For Major Programs Disclaimer Adverse Are the findings required to be reported in accordance with Uniform Guidance? ☐ Yes ☐ No c.
-Identification of Major Programs: Cl FDA Number (s) Name of Federal Program (or Cluster) Do ollar threshold used to distinguish between Type A and Type B Programs: \$\\$750,000\$ Īs the auditee a 'low-risk' auditee, as defined by OMB Uniform Guidance?
+Identification of Major Programs: CI FDA Number (s) Name of Federal Program (or Cluster) ollar threshold used to distinguish between Type A and Type B Programs: Is ' the auditee a 'low-risk' auditee, as defined by OMB Uniform Guidance?

-SCHEDULE OF FINDINGS AND QUESTIONED COST For the Year Ended June 30, 2018
+SCHEDULE OF FINDINGS AND QUESTIONED COST For the Year Ended June 30, 2019